Global Ideas that Guide the Design and Delivery of the Course

 - Individual programming for children requiring extra support is philosophically based on the principle that learning often leads development.

-- Children in the primary grades benefit from play based learning environments which provide the opportunity to develop or modify theories about the world, integrate emerging skills and actively engage with materials and other children.
+- Children in the early primary grades benefit from play based learning environments which provide the opportunity to develop or modify theories about the world, integrate emerging skills and actively engage with materials and other children.

 - Through observation, individual learning styles can be identified.
 This information must be incorporated into program planning to maximize each child’s potential within the learning environment.